 Spanning across biotechnology, pharmaceuticals, medical devices and medical technology, the sector remains highly regulated, highly capital intensive and highly reliant on funding to nurture its growth.

 Being under the spotlight in recent years has only strengthened the sector’s importance.
 Opportunities are abundant for innovative businesses looking to grow and commercialise in a mature industry, harness the power of a thriving digital economy to push the boundaries of innovation, and develop solutions for in-demand areas supported by investments in R&D.

 Between increasing vaccine production capacity, growing capabilities in medical products and technologies, and the sector’s ability to commercialise and manufacture – it’s an industry with huge potential in a market demanding agile solutions.
 With sustainability high on the agenda, there are ample opportunities for performance improvement to reduce energy use.
 These range from finding efficiencies in medical technology to using synthetic biology across agribusiness, manufacturing and healthcare.

 To grow the life sciences sector, it’s crucial to enhance collaboration with Government, researchers and other industry players.
 This will help derive value for clients through innovation and investment, empowering organisations to be on the front foot with finding operational efficiencies.

 Issues impacting businesses in Life Sciences

-There are untapped markets for Australian life sciences companies – some on our doorstep like the populous ASEAN area and others like the US and Europe that have room to maneuver.
-It’s not quite as simple as shipping your product or devices to another location.
-It’s important to be across new and emerging trade deals, tariffs and customs protocols to streamline your logistics and help capture new markets.
-In addition to programs like the Australian Trusted Trader program, we strongly suggest having an international growth strategy that also focuses on international trade compliance.
+There are untapped markets for Australian life sciences companies – the ASEAN, US and European markets already play host to many life sciences companies with opportunity for growth.
+It’s important to be across new and emerging trade deals, tariffs, and customs protocols to streamline your logistics and help capture new markets.
+In addition to programs like the Australian Trusted Trader program, you’ll benefit from having an international growth strategy that also focuses on global trade compliance.